akhealth/EIS-Modernization/UsabilityResearch.md

    Increasing the speed at which we are able to process applications will provide better service to our clients.
 By reducing the time a client needs to wait for an eligibility decision, we will reduce the number calls, in person requests to district offices, and duplicate online applications.

-   To obtain this metric, we work with the contractor for our workflow management platform, Current™.
+   To obtain this metric, we use the "Performance Detail Report" from our workflow management platform, Current™.

    The metric will consider the number of applications received in the last month, the processing time for each type of application, and the average transaction type to arrive at average applications per day.